fixstars/amplify-benchmark/README.md

 #### `PresetObject`

-A job set file consisted with JSON objects with the following keys.
+A job set file consisted of JSON objects with the following keys.
 The schema of the job set file is described in [`amplify_bench/cli/schemas`](amplify_bench/cli/schemas).

 | key         | type               | description                                        |
 | ----------- | ------------------ | -------------------------------------------------- |